Christopher Willoughby, 10th Baron Willoughby de Eresby: Family

 Christopher Willoughby, born in 1453, was the second son of Sir Robert Willoughby (d.
 30 May 1465) of Parham, Suffolk, and Cecily Welles, the daughter of Lionel de Welles, 6th Baron Welles (d.
-29 March 1461), and his first wife, Joan Waterton, the daughter of Robert Waterton (d.
-1425), esquire, of Methley, Yorkshire, by his second wife, Cecily Fleming, daughter of Sir Robert Fleming.
+29 March 1461), and his first wife, Jane Waterton, the daughter of Robert Waterton (d.
+1425), esquire, of Methley, Yorkshire, by Cecily Fleming, daughter of Sir Robert Fleming of Woodhall.
 He was the grandson of Sir Thomas Willoughby and Joan Arundel (born c.
 1407), daughter and co-heiress of Sir Richard Arundel and his wife Alice, and the great-grandson of William Willoughby, 5th Baron Willoughby de Eresby (d.
 4 December 1409), and Lucy Le Strange.

-After the death of Joan Waterton, Lionel Welles married Margaret Beauchamp (c.
+After the death of Jane Waterton, circa 1455, Lionel Welles married Margaret Beauchamp (c.
 1410 – c.
 3 June 1482), widow, successively, of Sir Oliver St John (c.
 1398 – 1437) and John Beaufort, 1st Duke of Somerset (d.
 27 May 1444), and daughter of Sir John Beauchamp of Bletsoe, Bedfordshire, by his second wife, Edith Stourton, daughter of Sir John Stourton (died c.
 1414) of Stourton, Wiltshire.

 By her second marriage to John Beaufort, Margaret Beauchamp was the mother of Margaret Beaufort, mother of Henry VII.
 Christopher Willoughby's mother, Cecily Welles, was thus a step-sister of Margaret Beaufort.